mao2qi/restaurant-api/README.md

 ## Features

-- Chat with all the AI that `node-chatgpt-api` supports, including `gpt-
+- Chat with all the AI that `node-chatgpt-api` supports, including `gpt-3.5-turbo`, `text-davinci-003`, Cha